Carnegie Mellon's online efforts include spinoffs and subsidiaries but not MOOCs

 The university owns or has a stake in several companies, with more spinoffs possible in coming months:

-Clearmodel (2012), a subsidiary, consults with businesses who want "process improvements" using a technique developed at Carnegie Mellon.
+Clearmodel (2012), a subsidiary, consults with businesses that want "process improvements" using a technique developed at Carnegie Mellon

 Sources: Carnegie Mellon University and Pennsylvania Secretary of State's Office